 Students who advance register and wish to change their registration by either dropping courses or adding others may do so within the free drop-add period during the first two weeks of classes using UDSIS personal access.
 After that period and until the end of the first six weeks of classes, a fee is charged for each drop-add form processed.
-Approval of the Office of Graduate and Professional Education must be sought for all changes after the free drop-add period.
+Approval of the Graduate College must be sought for all changes after the free drop-add period.

 Expiration of Credit

 Graduate course credits expire five years after the course has been completed if a student has not maintained continuous registration in their degree program.
 Students who gap out of a graduate degree program and are subsequently approved to be readmitted to the program will find that courses older than five years will not continue to apply to the degree.
-Any exceptions to this policy must be approved by the program and the Office of Graduate and Professional Education.
+Any exceptions to this policy must be approved by the program and the Graduate College.

 Full and Part-time Status

 Students enrolled in at least 9 credit hours or in sustaining credit are considered full-time students.
 Those enrolled for fewer than 9 credit hours are considered part-time students, although students holding assistantships are considered full-time with six credits.
-Generally, a maximum load is 12 graduate credit hours; however, additional credit hours may be taken with the approval of the student’s adviser and the Office of Graduate and Professional Education.
+Generally, a maximum load is 12 graduate credit hours; however, additional credit hours may be taken with the approval of the student’s adviser and the Graduate College.
 A maximum course load in either summer or winter session is 7 credit hours.
-Permission must be obtained from the Office of Graduate and Professional Education to carry an overload in any session.
+Permission must be obtained from the Graduate College to carry an overload in any session.
 Some University graduate programs have different thresholds for full-time status due to the shorter and accelerated nature of those programs.
 For example, enrollment in 6 credits for the accelerated 7-week MBA On-Line program terms is considered to be full-time.

 Students who are permitted by special arrangement to conduct a portion of the research for their thesis in governmental or other laboratories off campus must register for this work so that it may count toward degree requirements.
 This work must be under the direct supervision of a member of the faculty of the University.
 The amount of credit earned is determined and approved by the student’s advisory committee.

-A student who has incompletes in three or more courses may not register in the next regular semester (i.e., fall or spring) for additional courses without the approval of the Associate Vice Provost for Graduate and Professioal Education.
+A student who has incompletes (a letter grade of I) in three or more courses may not register in the next regular semester (i.e., fall or spring) for additional courses without the approval of the Associate Vice Provost for Graduate and Professioal Education.

 Leaves of Absence and Parental Accommodation